+c.
 These arrangements will be reviewed as particular situation requiring consideration develops.

-7. The Course and Circulation Pattern
+2.3.8 The Course and Circulation Pattern

-The Course and Circulation Patterns are shown in Appendix A. It has been made available to all competing clubs in the pre event documentation, on line at http://jirr.britishrowing.org and at Registration.

-It is the responsibility of all attending clubs to make their crew/s aware of the course and the circulation pattern on the day of the event.
+a.
+The Course and Circulation Patterns are shown in Appendix A. It has been made available to all competing clubs in the pre event documentation, on line at www.britishrowing.org/jirr and at Registration.
+It is the responsibility of all attending clubs to make their crew/s aware of the course and the circulation pattern on each day of the event.
 Any changes will be briefed as necessary.